Rajeshnetha123/Tree-Detection-Computer-Vision/README.md

 Open and execute the cells in treedetection2.ipynb to see the final model in action.
 You will need to provide sample video input to test the detection pipeline.

-🟡#Technical Scope:	Built the detection model using the core Python and OpenCV libraries.
+🟡Technical Scope:	Built the detection model using the core Python and OpenCV libraries.
-🟡#Workflow Implementation :	Utilized two distinct Jupyter Notebooks to manage the iterative phases of the project, including initial identification and subsequent detection refinement.
+🟡Workflow Implementation :	Utilized two distinct Jupyter Notebooks to manage the iterative phases of the project, including initial identification and subsequent detection refinement.
-🟡#Efficiency Gains:	Applied image processing and frame-by-frame analysis to process vast amounts of video data, significantly reducing the time required for tree inventory.
+🟡Efficiency Gains:	Applied image processing and frame-by-frame analysis to process vast amounts of video data, significantly reducing the time required for tree inventory.
-🟡#Model Performance:	The final model achieved an estimated 90%+ accuracy in detecting and localizing trees, validated through rigorous model evaluation.
+🟡Model Performance:	The final model achieved an estimated 90%+ accuracy in detecting and localizing trees, validated through rigorous model evaluation.
-🟡#Real-World Application:	The system can be integrated with UAV (drone) or fixed-camera footage for applications like forest inventory, urban green space management, and illegal logging detection.
+🟡Real-World Application:	The system can be integrated with UAV (drone) or fixed-camera footage for applications like forest inventory, urban green space management, and illegal logging detection.